misohu/assignment-gis-1/documentation.md

 The backend application is written in Django framework and is responsible for querying geo data, formatting the geojson and data for the sidebar panel.

 ## Data
-As data source I used [list of nuclear reactors for year 2017](https://datashare.is.ed.ac.uk/handle/10283/2464?show=full).
+As data source I used [list of nuclear reactors for year 2017](https://datashare.is.ed.ac.uk/handle/10283/2464?show=full) and [Polygons of states of world](https://www.naturalearthdata.com/downloads/50m-cultural-vectors/50m-admin-0-countries-2/).
 I imported the shape file of mentioned list directly as a Django model to postgis database.
 As a tool I used django's [LayerMapping function](https://docs.djangoproject.com/en/2.1/ref/contrib/gis/tutorial/), which converts the shp file to conventional django model.
 You can find `Powerplant` table specification in `/project/app/gis_app/geo_backend/models.py`.
 I generate geojson for mapbox layers directly in postgrs query by using a standard `st_asgeojson` function, however some postprocessing is necessary.
 You can find all the queries in `/project/app/gis_app/geo_backend/views.py`.

 ## Deployment
 The whole project is organised into two [Docker](https://www.docker.com/) containers.
 First one `db` is used for postgis database and the second one `backend` is for django server.
 All necessary python librarries are listed in `project/app/requirements/development.pip`.
 To run all services just run `docker-compose up` from `/project` directory.

-To import data dowload the [source data](https://datashare.is.ed.ac.uk/handle/10283/2464?show=full).
-Locate the `.shp` file into `/project/app/gis_app/geo_backend/data/NuclearReactors2011.shp`.
+To import data dowload the [source data](https://datashare.is.ed.ac.uk/handle/10283/2464?show=full) and [here](https://www.naturalearthdata.com/downloads/50m-cultural-vectors/50m-admin-0-countries-2/).
+Locate zips into `/project/app/gis_app/geo_backend/data/NuclearReactors2011.shp` and unzip.
 Make sure containers are running (`docker-compose up` from `/project`) go to django console by runnig:

 ```
+$ docker-compose run backend migrate
 $ docker-compose run backend shell
 ```